Beautiful Spring Wedding Colors and Combinations You’ll Adore

 Explore 6 unique spring wedding color combos

-Though classic and pretty, pastels are not a must for spring wedding colors.
+Though classic and pretty, pastels are not a must.
 Have a deeper color that you love?
 Use this bold color for subtle design highlights (bouquets, napkins), and pair it with a lighter complementary color on more prominent elements (bridesmaid dresses, tablecloths).
 Browse through a few color palettes to discover what works best with your favorite hue.

 If your favorite color is red, you can still use it for a spring wedding by pairing it with aqua to create a calming cool.

 Burgundy is a classic fall wedding color.
 But mixed with yellow, this regal color gets an upbeat makeover that works beautifully in the spring.

 Navy is always a classy color, but when you combine it with gold and coral, it takes on a striking springtime elegance.

 You might not believe that black can look beautiful for a wedding, but pairing it with white and pale green creates a formal look that’s just right for the season.

 This combination creates a beachy feel, no matter how landlocked you are.
 It’s fresh, clean, and entirely outside of the box.